 Mexican dinner parties are so much fun because Mexican food is somehow automatically festive.
 Tortilla chips, salsa, guacamole and pico de gallo are party food, yet you can choose dishes that say “gourmet” at the same time.
 Above you’ll see a sample menu that includes 7 dishes plus a margarita at the start.
-In total, you have a great cocktail, three dishes to snack on with freshly fried tortilla chips as your guests arrive, then three appetizers, a main course and a dessert.
+In total, you have a great cocktail, two dishes to snack on with freshly fried tortilla chips as your guests arrive, then three appetizers, a main course and a dessert.
 This is a fairly elaborate meal and so delicious as the food is spread out over about 3 hours.
 Menus can be planned even more extensive than this, with two cocktails (margaritas and sangria), more pre-dinner snacks, another appetizer, a side dish to go with the main and two desserts.
 Your budget is the only limitation.

 Hungarian dinner parties, to me, are perhaps a little less “festive” but offer some absolutely delicious home cooking in the European style.
 I’ve had many clients over the years who are Austrian, German or from other European countries and they crave the kind of home style cooking they grew up with.
 The particular menu above includes a soup course, two salads (one cold, one warm), two delicious appetizers, a main course, one side dish and a dessert.
 Again, the menu can be made smaller or can be extended with more appetizers or even two desserts.
 It all depends on your budget for the event.